rackerlabs/docs-dedicated-load-balancer-v3/load-balancer/api-docs/adx-api-reference/adx-load-balancer-v2.rst

 Disable a virtual IP
 --------------------

-Use the virtual IP configuration operations to  disable a virtual IP configured for a specified device.
+Use this operation to  disable a virtual IP configured for a specified device.

 .. note:: When using this feature to set drain connections to a VIP, you must monitor the VIP stats for connection details.
-See `Show virtual IP statistics`_ for more.
+See `Show virtual IP statistics`_ for more information.

-.. note:: Request Body is optional for the delete operation.
+.. note:: The request body is optional for the disable operation.

 ::